For someone that has diabetes, experiencing negative emotions like guilt, anger, frustration, fear, and hopelessness is very common.

 In fact, higher HbA1c is linked to physical symptoms like hyperglycemic score, tension, fatigue, displeasure, and depression.

 Furthermore, the diabetes diagnosis adds emotional weight, and that can be challenging to deal with on a daily basis.
 Sometimes that weight transforms into depression and anxiety.

 According to multiple studies external stressors, like feelings of depression and anxiety causes difficulties when it comes to self-care.
 Examples of poor self-care management are decreased physical activity, not taking proper drugs, and bad dietary choices.

-Stress and anxiety might cause to obtain bad habits such as excessive drinking and smoking.
-This can put someone with diabetes at a greater risk of the complications related to this condition.
+Stress and anxiety might cause them to obtain bad habits such as excessive drinking and smoking.
+This can put someone with diabetes at a greater risk of complications related to this condition.